 With such varied agricultural zones, we can grow just about anything, including premium wine grapes, which makes it possible to visit a local winery and enjoy those same wines at a fantastic restaurant later that evening.

-The local influence carries over to the drink menu as well, which presents its ingredients in a custom, choose-your-own-adventure style.
+The local influence carries over to SALT's drink menu as well, which presents its ingredients in a custom, choose-your-own-adventure style.
 The wine list is possibly the most Colorado-centric you’ll find at a haute eatery.
 With more than a dozen local selections by the glass, including Boulder options, you can enjoy the flavors of wine country without leaving the Front Range region.

 While several Denver restaurants have made names for themselves with their Colorado cuisine, one has become synonymous with the farm-to-table approach.
-Root Down turned a 1950s Highlands-neighborhood gas station into a fine-dining destination with a brand of creativity it calls "improvisational" — with individuals` contributing their experience to create new culinary expereinces, as opposed to one chef steering the ship.
+Root Down turned a 1950s Highlands-neighborhood gas station into a fine-dining destination with a brand of creativity it calls "improvisational" — with individuals contributing their experience to create new culinary experiences, as opposed to one chef steering the ship.
 Root Down has its own gardens and is committed to sourcing meats and produce from local farms.

-Despite the restaurant's close-to-the-farm ethos, its location overlooking Denver's skyline and brilliantly repurposed design details (garage doors roll up to an incredible-view patio and the floor is a re-created basketball court), the vibe is very hip and very urban.
+Despite the restaurant's close-to-the-farm ethos, its location overlooking Denver's skyline and brilliantly repurposed design details (garage doors roll up to an incredible-view patio and the floor is a recreated basketball court), the vibe is very hip and very urban.
 The wine list features a splash of Denver wine, including some from the nationally acclaimed Infinite Monkey Theorem Winery, which is located a few miles away.

 With its stunning San Juan peaks dropping right into a box canyon, it would be easy to assume that typical mountain pursuits would overshadow everything else in Telluride.
 But some might say this resort hamlet has perhaps the highest concentration of fantastic food anywhere in Colorado.

 221 South Oak — led by owner, chef and cookbook author Eliza Gavin — serves rich, delicious mountain food that many come to expect from Colorado.
 Staples such as Colorado rack of lamb lead the way and can be paired with a Sutcliffe Vineyards merlot.
 A chardonnay from the same vintner is perfect for many of the seafood dishes and starters on Gavin’s tasty menu.
 Check their website for upcoming wine-pairing classes with the chef.

 Visit the winery: Nestled against the walls of picturesque McElmo Canyon near Cortez, John Sutcliffe managed to start a vineyard and winery in a desert-like spot few would have believed could produce world-class wines.
 Just an hour’s drive from Telluride and minutes from Mesa Verde National Park, the scenery at Sutcliffe Vineyards is as stunning and surprising as Sutcliffe’s wines.
-Plus, he offers vineyard stays where he’ll cook for his guests.

 Photo courtesy SALT, The Bistro.